 Upcoming Book

 Stay tuned for more adventures with Sydney!
-I have plans for a second book with the crime-solving canine.
+I have plans for a fourth book with the crime-solving canine.